FILESTREAM (SQL Server)

 Having multiple filegroups generally should help with this (the application uses partitioning or has multiple tables, each going to its own filegroup).

-With SQL Server 2012 and later versions, you can have multiple containers or files under a FILESTREAM filegroup, and a round-robin allocation scheme will apply.
-Therefore the number of NTFS files per directory will get smaller.
+With SQL Server 2012 (11.x) and later versions, you can have multiple containers or files under a FILESTREAM filegroup, and a round-robin allocation scheme will apply.
+Therefore the number of NTFS files per directory gets smaller.

 Backup and restore can become faster with multiple FILESTREAM containers, if multiple volumes storing containers are used.

-SQL Server 2012 supports multiple containers per filegroup and can make things much easier.
+SQL Server 2012 (11.x) supports multiple containers per filegroup and can make things easier.
 No complicated partitioning schemes may be needed to manage larger number of files.

 When there are a very large number of FILESTREAM containers in a SQL instance, starting the databases with many FILESTREAM containers might take a long time to register them in the FILESTREAM filter driver.
-Spreading them in multiple different volumes will help with improving database startup time.
+Spreading them in multiple different volumes helps with improving database startup time.

 The NTFS MFT may become fragmented, and that can cause performance issues.
 The MFT reserved size does depend on volume size, so you may or may not encounter this.